Provider Frequently Asked Questions

 ArrowForward

-If the value of a patient’s grant runs out and the status of the disease program for which they are enrolled is “open,” their enrollment will be automatically renewed and they will receive another grant.
+If the value of a patient’s grant runs out and the status of the disease program for which they are enrolled is “open,” their enrollment will be automatically renewed, and they will receive another grant.
 If the status of the program is “waitlist,” they may apply for the disease program waitlist.
 To secure a place on the waitlist, patients must complete an enrollment application and meet program qualifications.
 When funding is available, TAF will send them an invitation using their selected method of communication.

 ArrowForward